Thinking beyond borders

 For employment income, the progressive rates are applied and the top marginal rate of tax is 35 percent for employment income.

 The tax rates and tax thresholds for employment income vary depending upon whether the individual is a resident of Vietnam or non-resident for tax purposes.
 Tax residents of Vietnam are taxed at progressive tax rates ranging from 5 percent to 35 percent.
-The top marginal rate is 35 percent on income earned over 80 million Vietnamese dong (VND) for tax residents of Vietnam (including both Vietnamese nationals and expatriates).
-Non-tax residents of Vietnam are subject to tax at a flat rate of 20 percent on their Vietnam-sourced income.
+The top marginal rate is 35 percent on monthly income earned over 80 million Vietnamese dong (VND) for tax residents of Vietnam (including both Vietnamese nationals and expatriates).
+Tax non-residents of Vietnam are subject to tax at a flat rate of 20 percent on their Vietnam-sourced income.

-Each employee is required to obtain an individual tax number and to declare the individual’s dependent qualified for tax relief.
+Each employee is required to obtain an individual tax number and to declare the individual’s dependent qualifying for tax relief.
 In addition, an employee must complete a tax finalization return where the tax liability of an individual at year-end is greater (or less) than the sum of tax paid during the year.

 Personal income tax returns are due within 90 days from the tax year-end.

-Non-tax residents are required to declare the number of days they were present in Vietnam.
+Tax non-residents are required to declare the number of days they were present in Vietnam.

 The employer finalizes PIT on behalf of its employees, provided that the employees have income only from the employer and authorize the employer to finalize tax on their behalf.